lssauto/auto-scheduler/docs/globals.md

 ### State Containers

-- `expectedTutors`: map of expected tutor responses, keys are emails.
+- `tutorPositions`: map of expected tutor responses, keys are emails.
 Contains course IDs, and the position assigned to each course.

 - `tutors`: map of Tutor instances, keys are emails.